cgatno/sunburst-chart-periodic-table/README.md

 For this project I'll be using the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) which is derived from an original methodology used by Vincent Driessen.

+All versioning follows the [Semantic Versioning](http://semver.org/) system of versioning.

 ## License

 This project is currently licensed under the [MIT license](LICENSE) (subject to change).
 GrapeCity reserves all rights and ownership